-- Encourage her to be part of family decision-making.
+- Encourage them to be part of family decision-making.

-- Show interest in her friends, school, and activities.
+- Show interest in their friends, school, and activities.

 - Set limits on the use of phones, devices, and social media.
 Talk about what happens if the rules are broken.

-- Teach your daughter how to say no. Make sure she knows what to do if she is offered drugs or pressured to have sex.
-Let her know you are a phone call or text away if she wants to leave a party or other gathering; if she feels uncomfortable, she is not obligated to stay.
+- Teach your daughter how to say no. Make sure they know what to do if they are offered drugs or pressured to have sex.
+Let them know you are a phone call or text away if they want to leave a party or other gathering; if they feel uncomfortable, they are not obligated to stay.

-- Encourage her to volunteer and care about others.
+- Encourage them to volunteer and care about others.